 Usage Scenarios and Requirements

-Management of VREs resources is partially supported by the gCube system that currently allows VRE Managers to select what services, datasets and resources (i.e. computation and storage) in the D4Science infrastructure are visible and exploitable to the VRE members.
+The management of VREs resources is partially supported by the gCube system that currently allows VRE Managers to select what services, datasets and resources (i.e. computation and storage) in the D4Science infrastructure are visible and exploitable to the VRE members.
 VRE Managers can only select a subset of resources (identified according to the VRE Manager authorization policies) already existing and registered in the infrastructure.
 Adding new resources to the infrastructure is not supported dynamically by the gCube system and it is done manually by Infrastructure Managers who are in charge, among other duties, of setting-up, configure, manage and monitor all resources belonging to the D4Science infrastructure.

 The integration of the gCube system with FedCloud and, in general, with research/commercial cloud providers, aims to add elasticity to the D4Science infrastructure by allowing programmatic and dynamic creation, configuration and decommissioning of cloud resources on external infrastructures.
-The benefits of this integration facility for the gCube system are threefold: to exploit infrastructural resources in a pay-per-use model, to scale in/out quickly in response to specific needs, and to reduce manual interventions of Infrastructure Managers.
+The benefits of this integration facility for the gCube system are threefold: (1) to exploit infrastructural resources in a pay-per-use model, (2) to scale in/out quickly in response to specific needs, and (3) to reduce manual interventions of Infrastructure Managers.